giyushino/data_res_application/README.md

 # DataRes S22 Research Coding Assessment

-### Remarks from Research Head
+#### Remarks from Research Head

 hihihihi my name is Irsyad, and I'm the Research Head this year!

 I think for this quarter, we're either going to do object detection or NLP using BERT from the 2018 paper.
-If you don't know what any of these words mean, or am nervous regarding the work being done, don't worry!
+If you don't know what any of these words mean, or are nervous regarding the work being done, don't worry!

 **I will teach you everything from the ground up.
 You just have to put in the effort and show that you want to learn.**